 Dogs bite for a variety of different reasons.
 From the obvious (like fear, pain and possessiveness) to the lesser-known (such as maternal protectiveness and the instinct to chase prey), it’s good to know these triggers so that you can be aware of them and the potential risk they carry.
 It’s advisable to be observant of the environment around you and aware of your surroundings at all times so that you can identify any potential issues before they arise.

 Having your dog neutered or spayed can reduce some of the behavioural triggers of biting – so it’s a good idea to speak to your vet about this if you aren’t considering breeding your dog.
 Take care to socialise your dog with other animals and people and get them used to different types of contact.
 Additionally, making sure your dog has plenty of exercise and play can reduce the risk of bites as it helps them to expend energy (which might otherwise be pent up nervous or negative energy) and bond with you.
 If you’re struggling to find the time to exercise your dog, give me a call.
 As a North London dog walker I have vast experience in tiring those dogs with boundless energy!

 If you are unfortunate enough to come into contact with an aggressive dog and believe they are about to attack or bite you, try and give the dog space by putting distance between you.
-Avoid eye contact and slowly back away – never turn and run as a dog’s instinct is to chase you and catch you.
+Avoid eye contact and slowly back away – never turn and run as a dog will think you are playing.
+As a result, he will chase you and try to catch you.